jjmcnelis/smode-data-pub/wireframes/dummy_files_markup/README.md

 ## Notes

 * All markups prefixed with underscores `_` are still being revised -- i.e. they are in a preliminary state.
+* The name of the file is an option for `source` global attribute.
+I think I remember you said you wanna drop that attribute entirely across all datasets.
+That's cool, too.
 * `coverage_content_type` reference: https://wiki.esipfed.org/ISO_19115-3_Codelists#MD_CoverageContentTypeCode
   * generally, all variables currently labeled with `coordinate` for `coverage_content_type` standard attribute should be changed to `referenceInformation` *if they do not explicitly, completely label a dimension.*
 * Here's a reference to the corresponding NCEI template for each product, where applicable (https://www.nodc.noaa.gov/data/formats/netcdf/v2.0/):